vedend/cool-coach/README.md

 # Cool Coach
-### Welcome 👋
+### Welcome 🥷🏻
-This is cool coach, that converts your boring and vague goals into SMART goals
+#This is cool coach, that converts your boring and vague goals into SMART goals